swiftbiosciences/primerclip/README.md

     Master files for each Swift Accel-Amplicon panel are available at swiftbiosci.com.
 Primerclip extracts the primer genomic coordinates from the master file to use for trimming primers from the aligned reads.

+   optionally, the "-b" or "--bedpe" switch can be included and a BEDPE primer coordinates file can be used as the second argument if your primer coordinates are not in master file format.

 3. the desired name of the output file containing the primer-trimmed alignments in SAM format. [outputfilename.sam]